ifemiller/Amazon-Top-Sellers-EDA/README.md

 The data is in great shape so data cleaning was mininmum.

-Currently: Created a simple code that suggests books based on ratings
+Currently: Created a simple code that suggests books based on ratings.
+Moved it to a python file but needs work to get it to function in a terminal as well as it does in the notebook

-Next: I'd like to also try creating a recommender system based on User Ratings and number of Reviews.
-Tutorial I would follow for reference: https://www.datacamp.com/community/tutorials/recommender-systems-python